SpaceGiraffe-io/reqhub-docs/docs/guides/setting-up-stripe.md

 ## Adding pricing plans

-On pages for APIs you have created, you should now see a button to add pricing plans.
+On one of your API pages, you should now see a button to add pricing plans.

 ![Add a pricing plan](https://reqhubprod.blob.core.windows.net/public/docs/add-pricing-plan.png)